gitpython-developers/smmap/doc/source/tutorial.rst

 With it, you can access all data in a possibly huge file without having to take care of setting the cursor to different regions yourself::

-    # Create a default buffer which can operate on the whole file
+    ## Create a default buffer which can operate on the whole file
+    cur = mman.make_cursor(fc.path)
-    with smmap.SlidingWindowMapBuffer(mman.make_cursor(fc.path)) as buf:
+    with smmap.SlidingWindowMapBuffer(cur) as buf:
         # you can use it right away
         assert buf.cursor().is_valid()